Astra-Appalachia/astra-appalachia.github.io/_pages/bitter-conquest/Requisitions.md

 Unlike other Requisitions, this Order may be purchased at any time.
 Select one Unit from your Regimental Registry that has a Roster Card.
 You can change any Wargear Options that models in that unit are equipped with as described on that unit’s profile.
 You cannot replace a Weapon that a model is equipped with if the Weapon in question has been upgraded by a Weapon Enhancement/Battle Honor/etc.

 **Designer's Note:** Remember, you may always pay for the Optional Wargear when you first create a Unit's Roster Card.
 If you do so, treat it as an additional points cost for the Unit (adding to the Unit's total) for the purposes of determining if you are under your Supply Limit.
 You may never exceed your Supply Limit for any reason.
 {: .notice--info}

+## Endless Combat Drills (2 RP)

+Unlike other Requisitions, this Order may only be purchased once for every two games in which the Commander has not been able to play.
+Select one Unit which has not reached the *Grizzled* Rank.
+This Unit is awarded the minimum XP required to increase to the next Rank and awarded their Battle Honour.

+**Designer's Note:** This is designed to allow players who are new or are returning after a hiatus to level up key units.
+Such players may use previously earned RP or additional RP via any terms detailed by the E.O.
+Do not abuse this system.
+{: .notice--info}

 ## Even in Death I Still Serve (2 RP)